Tai Chi Master (film): Plot

-Gwanbou and Tienbou grow up together in a Shaolin Temple as monks, studying the martial arts and generally getting into trouble.
+Junbao and Tienbo grow up together in a Shaolin Temple as monks, studying the Shaolin kung fu and generally getting into trouble.
 They are both expelled from the temple after Tienbo impulsively almost kills a fellow student who cheats in a fight against him.
-Aided in their escape by their sympathetic teacher, they receive final instructions regarding the potential paths of their different personalities, with a specific warning given to Tienbou.
+Aided in their escape by their sympathetic teacher, they receive final instructions regarding the potential paths of their different personalities, with a specific warning given to Tienbo.

-Gwanbou and Tienbou then go into the outside world to find their way in life.
+Junbao and Tienbo then go into the outside world to find their way in life.
 Meanwhile, a gang of henchmen are forcibly taking money from a local shop owner.
 A girl nicknamed Miss Li steals the money and returns it.
-Having noticed the money gone, the henchmen start to chase down Little Melon, who holds her own during the fight but soon gets outnumbered and into trouble.
-Gwanbou comes to her aid and defeats the gang, before Army reinforcements arrive to break up the fight and so the trio flee to escape capture.
+Having noticed the money gone, the henchmen start to chase down Miss Li, who holds her own during the fight but soon gets outnumbered and into trouble.
+Junbao comes to her aid and defeats the gang, before Army reinforcements arrive to break up the fight and so the trio flee to escape capture.
 At this moment the eunuch governor Liu Jin travels through the town, roughing up the locals as he does so.
 Tienbo realizes that he wants to be as rich and powerful as the governor, but Miss Li warns him that the governor has "the heart of a viper".

 Miss Li then shows the two sworn brothers to a pub for food.
 Inside the pub, they find a young woman named Siu-lin, who is searching for her lost husband, during which she supports herself by playing on a sanxian that said husband gave to her as a wedding gift.
 She finds him inside the pub as the new husband of the governor's sister, who picks a fight with Siu-lin.
 Siu-lin gets the upper hand in the duel, but the husband, eager to please his wealthy new wife, hits and injures Siu-lin on the head with a stool.
-Gwanbou comes to Siu-lin's rescue by fighting off the governor's sister's bodyguards before fleeing.
+Junbao comes to Siu-lin's rescue by fighting off the governor's sister's bodyguards before fleeing.

-The next day, while Gwanbou and Tienbou are making money with their amazing kung fu skills, the governor's second-in-command spots them and is impressed with Tienbou's abilities (and his eagerness to kow-tow to authority).
-He offers him a position in the army, which Tienbou readily accepts.
-However, Gwanbou is more reluctant to do so and declines going with Tienbou, and so the two brothers part ways.
+The next day, while Junbao and Tienbo are making money with their amazing kung fu skills, the governor's second-in-command spots them and is impressed with Tienbo's abilities (and his eagerness to kow-tow to authority).
+He offers him a position in the army, which Tienbo readily accepts.
+However, Junbao is more reluctant to do so and declines going with Tienbo, and so the two brothers part ways.